whitecollaralgos/Algoways/docs/expiry_api.md

 - Dates are sorted chronologically from earliest to latest
 - The API uses exact symbol matching to avoid confusion (e.g., "NIFTY" won't match "BANKNIFTY")
 - Different exchanges use different instrument type codes internally but the API accepts standardized "futures" and "options" parameters
-- Rate limiting is applied as per your OpenAlgo server configuration
+- Rate limiting is applied as per your AlgoWays server configuration

 ## Rate Limits

 This API endpoint is subject to rate limiting.
-The default rate limit is 10 requests per second per API key, but this may vary based on your OpenAlgo server configuration.
+The default rate limit is 10 requests per second per API key, but this may vary based on your AlgoWays server configuration.

 ## Common Use Cases